Legislators from Niger implore ECOWAS to end sanctions

 We are here per the directives of ECOWAS, which rejects the coup and maintains recognition of Mohamed Bazoum as Niger’s legitimately elected president.

-In order to ensure that the people of Niger and the surrounding areas may continue to earn living, we are pleading with this house to assist in easing the sanctions.
+In order to ensure that the people of Niger and the surrounding areas may continue to earn a living, we are pleading with this house to assist in easing the sanctions.

-“The way forward is to address the military presence in the country so that democratic process can be restored,” he added, responding to the current political scenario in Niger, which is characterised by military government.
+“The way forward is to address the military presence in the country so that democratic process can be restored,” he added, responding to the current political scenario in Niger, which is characterised by a military government.

 In July, the military deposed Bazoum and his family and took them into custody.